s-vigneshwaran/Revisiting-The-Classics/README.md

     <img src="img/Responses.png"/>
 </p>

-Furthermore, our study underscored the importance of considering the social and intellectual context in which classical literature was crafted, emphasizing the need for a critical approach when engaging with these works and using LLMs to help provide content to understand society in an unbiased way.

----

 Our study's outcomes emphasize the prevalence of gender stereotypes in classical literature and stress the significance of rectifying these biases to foster inclusivity and gender equality.
 By reimagining and rewriting traditional rhymes and poems, authors can play a pivotal role in correcting these biases and presenting a more inclusive depiction of history that embraces diverse perspectives, especially those of women and marginalized groups.

 ---